 About Pvh Neckwear, Inc.

 PVH has the buttoned-up look down.
 A top global apparel player, PVH is the world's largest dress shirt and neckwear company.
 The company owns three titans of the apparel industry: Calvin Klein, Tommy Hilfiger, and Heritage Brands.
-The former two are multi-billion dollar global lifestyle brands, while Heritage Brands is a luxury apparel wholesaler that owns the brands Van Heusen, IZOD, ARROW, Warner's, Olga, and True&Co.
+The former two are multi-billion-dollar global lifestyle brands, while Heritage Brands is a luxury apparel wholesaler that owns the brands Van Heusen, IZOD, ARROW, Warner's, Olga, and True & Co.
 PVH is also has licenses for third-party brands such as DKNY, Speedo, Kenneth Cole Reaction, Michael Kors Collection, and others.
-The company generates sales from multiple channels, including about 1,600 company-operated retail stores as well as retailers and licensees.
+The company generates sales from multiple channels, including more than 1,800 company-operated retail stores, and approximately 1,500 concession stands, retail partners, and licensees.
 It also charges royalty and advertising fees.
+Nearly 45% of sales were generated in the US.

-Heritage Brands accounts for around 20% of revenue and makes shirts, neckwear, sportswear, swimwear, intimates, underwear, and accessories through a range of owned brands and licensed brands.
-Its licensed brands are Speedo, Kenneth Cole New York, Kenneth Cole Reaction, Sean John, MICHAEL Michael Kors, Michael Kors Collection, and Chaps.
+Heritage Brands accounts for around 15% of revenue and makes shirts, neckwear, sportswear, swimwear, intimates, underwear, and accessories through a range of owned brands and licensed brands.
+Its licensed brands are DKNY, Speedo, Kenneth Cole New York, Kenneth Cole Reaction, MICHAEL Kors, Michael Kors Collection, and Chaps.
 It sells wholesale and through Heritage Brands retail outlets across the United States and Canada.
 Some of its stores stock IZOD Golf, Warner's, and Speedo products.
-Heritage Brands also licenses its products to 35 US and 40 international companies.
+Heritage Brands has licensing agreements with around 80 US and international companies.

-The company's products are made in more 1,600 factories in more than 50 countries worldwide.
-In addition to the more than 1,900 retail stores that it operates, PVH maintains wholesale and retail warehousing and distribution centers in the US, Canada, Japan, and the Netherlands.
+PVH's products are made in more 1,200 factories in some 50 countries worldwide.
+PVH maintains wholesale and retail warehousing and distribution centers in the US, China, South Korea, Brazil, Australia, Canada, Japan, and the Netherlands.
 The centers inspect, sort, pack, and ship goods to customers.

 The company sells products in the US, Canada, Europe, Asia, Mexico, and Brazil.
-Its US business accounts for over 50% of sales.
+Its US business accounts for about 45% of sales and Europe accounts for more than 35%.
+Asia, Canada, and others bring in the rest.

 Sales and Marketing

 PVH targets the marketing of its brands at distinct consumer demographics.
 The company advertises its brands through digital media (including its e-commerce and social media sites), national print media, television, outdoor signage, special events, promotions, and store locations.
-It also advertises through product tie-ins and sport sponsorships (Calvin Klein/basketball, Van Heusen/football, and IZOD/golf).
+It also advertises through product tie-ins and sport sponsorships .
 The Tommy Hilfiger marketing team also coordinates appearances by the designer himself, Tommy Hilfiger, at runway shows, special events, and flagship store openings.

 Mergers and Acquisitions